 The MSDU Delivery Ratio field specifies the MSDU loss requirement and is encoded as follows:

-The 4 LSBs of the MSDU Delivery Ratio field indicate the percentage of MSDUs that are expected to be delivered within the delay bound specified in the Delay Bound field and its encoding is defined in Table 9-401p.
+The 4 LSBs of the MSDU Delivery Ratio field indicate the percentage of MSDUs or A-MSDUs that are expected to be delivered within the delay bound specified in the Delay Bound field and its encoding is defined in Table 9-401p.
 The 4 MSBs of the MSDU Delivery Ratio field are reserved.
+If the delay bound is not specified, then the MSDU Delivery Ratio indicates the percentage of MSDUs or A-MSDUs that are expected to be delivered successfully to the receiver.